jpnavanara/tera-proxy-game/README.md

 Hosts a TCP proxy server to read, modify, and inject network data between a TERA game client and server.
 This modular system built on event-based hooks allows for easy creation and usage of script mods.

+This module is primarily intended for use in [`tera-proxy`](https://meishuu.github.io/tera-proxy/).

-This document is divided into two section.
+This document is divided into two sections.
 Most readers are likely viewing this for documentation on writing modules, so the [module reference](#module-reference) will come first.
 The latter half, the [API reference](#api-reference), details the classes exported by `require('tera-proxy-game')`, which is not needed for module authors.

 # Module Reference